Burry/certish/docs/Development.md

 # 🛠 Development

 certish requires an environment with [Node.js](https://nodejs.org), and we recommend using [Yarn](https://yarnpkg.com/docs/install) to install npm dependencies and run development scripts.
-Once you have node, you'll want to install the [Now CLI](https://zeit.co/docs) with `npm i -g now`.
+Once you have Node, you'll want to install the [Now CLI](https://zeit.co/docs) with `npm i -g now`.

-## npm Dependencies
+## Project npm Dependencies

 Inside the project directory, install npm dependencies with `yarn` or `yarn install`.
 If you prefer to install with npm, then run `npm install` instead.